• Home

 September 25, 2018 in Aircraft, Aviation, Technical

-I was recently asked to write a piece on photographing airshows for my local photographic society.
+I was recently asked to write a guide to photographing airshows for my local photographic society.
 To make it easier to access, I’m publishing a version of it here.

 Airshows are one of summer's most popular outdoor events: about 4 million people attend them each year in the UK.
 They offer photographers endless opportunities for pictures - and not just of planes in the air.
 Something to be aware of at any airshow are the people: pilots, ground crew, and very often re-enactors; not only that, but the other spectators and photographers offer the street photographer loads of possibilities.
 You don't need to take a long lens along, although for shots of individual flying aircraft, bring the longest lens you can lay your hands on.
 For everything else – including the patterns in the sky made by display teams – a normal standard zoom will be fine.